Context-aware controller inference for stabilizing dynamical systems from scarce data: Numerical examples

 Four output measurements of the system are shown in \Cref{fig:hf2d5}.
 Context-aware controller inference smoothly stabilize the dynamics in the discrete- and continuous-time case.
 As comparison, we train a controller via reinforcement learning using DDPG for the discrete-time case.
 The training performance is shown in \Cref{fig:hf2d5_train_a}.
 Reinforcement learning needs $20\,365$ state observations in $77$ episodes to learn a controller that satisfies the stabilization test.
 Note that the implemented test does not yield a guarantee for the constructed controller to be stabilizing, which is in contrast to our proposed method that yields a stabilization guarantee.
-The number of state observations needed by DDPG is nearly $5$ times the state-space dimension of the model of the system as well as $750$ times the number of observations needed by context-aware controller inference, including the estimation of the eigenbasis.
+The number of state observations needed by DDPG is nearly $5$ times the state-space dimension of the model of the system as well as $2\,260$ times the number of observations needed by context-aware controller inference, including the estimation of the eigenbasis.
 This can be seen in \Cref{fig:hf2d5_train_b} that shows the reward~\cref{eqn:reward} of context-aware controller.
 The DDPG-learned controller also stabilizes the test simulation as shown in \Cref{fig:hf2d5_e}.
-But it performs more aggressively than the context-aware controllers in \Cref{fig:hf2d5_c,fig:hf2d5_d}, which leads to an overshooting of the trajectories resulting in high-frequency oscillations at the beginning of the time interval.
+The two inferred controllers provide very similar closed-loop simulation behaviors in \Cref{fig:hf2d5_c,fig:hf2d5_d} due to the stabilization of single real unstable eigenvalues while preserving the purely real eigenvalue structure of the problem.
+On the other hand, the DDPG-learned controller acts on the full spectrum and introduces complex conjugate eigenvalues that dominate the dynamics leading to an oscillatory behavior before converging to its long term steady state behavior.
+The DDPG controller performs also more aggressively than the inferred ones resulting in overshooting of the trajectories when compared to the steady state.